gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Incremental Scala compilation

-The version of 'zinc' tool that Gradle uses to perform incremental scala compilation has been upgraded to a newer version (0.3.0).
+The version of the Scala incremental compiler, Zinc, that Gradle uses has been upgraded to a version 0.3.0.
-This might be a breaking change for users who explicitly configured some low version of zinc in their build scripts (there should be very few such users, if any).
+This might be a breaking change for users who explicitly configured a low version of zinc in their build scripts.
+There should be very few such users, if any.

 ### Changes to incubating native support